ninjaas/changeMyGovernment/README.md

 ### Aim: Lets fix our old Governments!

-Lets run it!
+We should be running it!

-#### We need the change!
-The time is now.
+#### We need change!
+And the time is now.

 - Old government Rules suck!
+Think... ...

-  Old Processes and Workflows were created and framed years ago in our constitution and has not been updated.
+  Old Govt Processes and Workflows were created and framed years ago in our constitution and has not been updated.

 We need rapid reforms and changes for the current market demands.